School of Science and Engineering

 Students on Supervisory Status

-Minimum satisfactory scholastic achievement at Parks College is represented by a 2.00 cumulative grade point average (a "C" average).
-Anyone whose current or term grade point average is below 2.00 and whose cumulative grade point average is above a 2.00 will be considered on supervisory status during the next term in attendance at Parks College.
+Minimum satisfactory scholastic achievement in the School of Science and Engineering is represented by a 2.00 cumulative grade point average (a "C" average).
+Anyone whose current or term grade point average is below 2.00 and whose cumulative grade point average is above a 2.00 will be considered on supervisory status during the next term in attendance.
 Such students must see their academic advisor prior to the third week of class of next term of enrollment to create an individualized improvement plan.

 Students on Contract Status

-Students whose overall grade point average is below 2.0 will be considered on contract status (probation) during the next term in attendance at Parks College.
+Students whose overall grade point average is below 2.0 will be considered on contract status (probation) during the next term in attendance.
 Please refer to the academic policies on academic standing for more information.
 Such students must see their academic advisor prior to the second week of class of next term of enrollment to create and individualized improvement plan.

 Dismissed Students

-Parks College enforces the University’s policy on academic dismissal.
+The School of Science and Engineering enforces the University’s policy on academic dismissal.
 A student may be dismissed if he or she fails to reach a 2.0 cumulative GPA within two semesters subsequent to the assignment of probation status or reaches a grade point deficiency of more than 15 points.
-Any student on contract status who does not satisfy the contract or improvement plan they signed with Parks College may be dismissed.
-In addition, any student who fails a course three times can be dismissed from the College.
+Any student on contract status who does not satisfy the contract or improvement plan they signed may be dismissed.
+In addition, any student who fails a course three times can be dismissed from the school.

 Appeal Options for Dismissed Students

-A dismissed student may attempt to again attend Parks College by appealing to the dean.
+A dismissed student may attempt to again attend the School of Science and Engineering by appealing to the dean.
 Information regarding this appeal may be obtained from the dean’s office.

 Graduate Policies